 When it comes to frying, you should choose a nonstick-coated pan.
-The protect emax premium guarantees gentle cooking and prevents the fish from sticking or falling apart when turning.

 Before they make their way to the pan, the fillets are salted – if they are to be breaded, they also have to be soured beforehand.
 A grill pan gives fish that extra something – but not all kinds of fish are equally suited.
 As a rule of thumb: the firmer and fattier the meat, the better – for example, salmon, trout and tuna.